Delicious lentil and veggie loaf (vegan)

 • Winter Version: Use parsnips and Jerusalem artichokes

-Vegan vegetable loaf: Delicious and nutritious recipe Save for Later
+Vegan vegetable loaf: Delicious and nutritious recipe Pin it

 Vegan vegetable loaf: Delicious and nutritious recipe | Tasteofsavor.com